OpenBB-finance/openbb-docs/content/terminal/openbb-copilot.md

 to get a feel for how OpenBB Copilot works and behaves.

 ## Interacting with data using OpenBB Copilot
-OpenBB Copilot really becomes powerful when you start interacting with data.
+OpenBB Copilot becomes powerful when you start interacting with data.
 There are three primary ways to interact with data using OpenBB Copilot:

 1. Analyzing specific widgets added to the context explicitly
 2. OpenBB Copilot automatically using data from the dashboard